Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

   <figcaption>
   <cite>
   the antidotes for the Four Horsemen
-  <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/blog/the-four-horsemen-the-antidotes/" > from the Gottman Institute
+  <a class="external-link" target="_blank" rel="noopener " href="https://www.gottman.com/blog/the-four-horsemen-the-antidotes/" > from the Gottman Institute
   </a>
   </cite>
   </figcaption>